FX is tackling the Clinton-Lewinsky scandal. The timing has raised eyebrows.

 The first two Emmy-winning editions of "American Crime Story" focused on the O.J.
 Simpson murder trial and the assassination of Gianni Versace.
 Landgraf said the third installment, like its predecessors, would "[provide] greater context for stories that deserve greater understanding" and "explore the overlooked dimensions of the women who found themselves caught up in the scandal."

 The series will star "Booksmart" and "Lady Bird" actress Beanie Feldstein as Lewinsky.
-It will feature Sarah Paulson as Linda Tripp, who secretly recorded Lewinsky's phone calls about her affair with the president, and Annaleigh Ashford as Paula Jones, who accused him of sexual harassment.
+It will feature Murphy regular Sarah Paulson as Linda Tripp, who secretly recorded Lewinsky's phone calls about her affair with the president, and Annaleigh Ashford ("Masters of Sex") as Paula Jones, who accused him of sexual harassment.
 (Clinton has denied her claims.)

 Lewinsky, for her part, told Vanity Fair that she agreed to co-produce "Impeachment" after a long dinner with Murphy, the elite showrunner.
 "I came to understand even more clearly how dedicated he is to giving a voice to the marginalized," she said.